-There are so many tools to organize timekeeping that it’s often hard to figure out what would work better for your team.
-Tools available on the market provide different features and options.
 In this selection, we’ve collected the most popular timekeeping apps.
 We’ve divided them into three categories by timekeeping method: manual entry, clock in and out and automatic activity tracking.

 Manual logging of time spent on work assignments provides managers with very detailed data on where exactly their employees’ time goes.
 It is used mostly in knowledge-based fields, for example consulting, IT, architecture, etc. – but sometimes also in manufacturing, construction and other areas where workers tend to switch between several tasks during their workday.

 The primary purpose of collecting this data is usually billing customers and processing payroll.
 However, the data collected by manual entry tools is also used to analyze business processes, handle performance issues, improve productivity, and optimize the work process.

 actiTIME is a simple and robust tool for work management and timekeeping that uses manual entry method.
 It allows employees to record time they spend on various tasks, leave comments on their time entries, and keep record of overtime and various types of paid time off.
 Employees and managers can see time tracking data summary for any specific period with a detailed breakdown of how time is spent.
 For managers and business owners, actiTIME offers a robust and flexible reporting module.
 Data represented in actiTIME reports gives valuable insights on time and costs of performed work.